Resting Neurons, Active Insights: Robustifying Activation Sparsity in LLMs via Spontaneity: Ablation and Exploration Studies

-We further examine the compatibility of spontaneous neurons with quantization, another promising direction for efficient LLM inference.
-Specifically, we evaluate 32-bit and 16-bit floating-point formats in PyTorch, as well as 8-bit and 4-bit quantization using \texttt{bitsandbytes}.
-Figure~\ref{fig:quantization} reports the perplexity results on WikiText for Llama3-8B, Mistral-v2-7B, and Qwen3-8B at 50\% sparsity.
+To evaluate the versatility of \textsc{SPON} as a foundational stabilizer, we examine its compatibility with weight quantization and network pruning—two critical pillars of efficient LLM inference.
+As shown in Figure~\ref{fig:qp} (top), \textsc{SPON} exhibits remarkable representational resilience across various quantization precisions, maintaining stable perplexity even at 60\% sparsity levels.
+Notably, our architecture under \texttt{int4} quantization consistently outperforms the baseline results reported in the full 32-bit setting.

-Across different quantization precisions, spontaneous neurons exhibit stable behavior without significant fluctuations in perplexity.
-Notably, even under \texttt{int4} quantization, our proposed architecture continues to outperform the numerical results reported for TEAL (Table~\ref{tab:language_modeling}) at the same sparsity level, which were measured under the 32-bit setting.
+Furthermore, we observe that \textsc{SPON} provides a protective effect against network pruning.
+In Figure~\ref{fig:qp} (bottom) and Table~\ref{tab:qp}, we apply the Wanda pruning method~\cite{sun2023simple} to models continually pretrained with \textsc{SPON}.
+Following the assessment protocol in Section~\ref{sec:pretraining}, we observe consistent performance gains across all evaluated backbones.
+These results indicate that \textsc{SPON} can also help recover the information density lost during weight-space pruning.

-These findings suggest that combining activation sparsity and spontaneous neurons with weight quantization opens new regimes of efficiency by reducing memory traffic to GPU registers, thereby enabling faster inference.
-Realizing this potential, however, requires the development of specialized kernels that jointly support sparsity and quantization, which we leave as future work.
+Collectively, these findings demonstrate that \textsc{SPON} opens new frontiers for extreme model compression.
+While the current implementation is inference-neutral, realizing the full hardware potential of these combined regimes requires the development of specialized kernels that jointly support quantization, pruning, and spontaneous activations, which we leave as a direction for future research.